Chinatown, Singapore: Etymology

-Singapore's Chinatown is known as Niu che shui in Mandarin, Gû-chia-chúi in Hokkien, and Ngàuh-chē-séui in Cantonese - all of which mean "bullock water-cart" - and Kreta Ayer in Malay, (Note: (Post-1972 spelling: kereta air)) which means "water cart".
+Singapore's Chinatown is known as Niu che shui in Mandarin, Gû-chhia-chúi in Hokkien, and Ngàuh-chē-séui in Cantonese – all of which mean "bullock water-cart" – and Kreta Ayer in Malay, (Note: (Post-1972 spelling: kereta air)) which means "water cart".
 This is due to the fact that Chinatown's water supply was principally transported by animal-driven carts in the 19th century.
 Although these names are sometimes used for referring to Chinatown in general, they actually refer to the area of Kreta Ayer Road.

 Geography

 Chinatown consists of five distinctive sub-areas which were developed at different times.